THORChain-The 3 parts to the protocol

 THORChain is a decentralised liquidity network that enables cross-chain swaps between self-custodial wallets.
 By pairing all assets against the native token RUNE, users have access to deep liquidity pools and transparent fees.
 This is an ingenious system of far greater complexity than this introduction will provide so we highly recommend that reading more about it here.

 THORChain’s network is made up of three key roles:

 Nodes and Liquidity Providers make the network possible so swappers/traders can exchange digital assets.

-ThorNodes are the computational back bone of the network.
-They host the non-native wallets, validate incoming and outgoing transactions and process transactions on ThorChain.
-There are a limited number of nodes and each node is required to bond $1m in RUNE that is held as collateral to ensure good behaviour.
+ThorNodes are the computational backbone of the network.
+They host the non-native wallets, validate incoming and outgoing transactions and process transactions on THORChain.
+There are a limited number of nodes and each node is required to bond $1m in RUNE that is held as collateral to ensure good behavior.
 ThorNodes undergo a churning process where every 3 days, a node is kicked from the system and a new node is randomly selected from a pool of bidders to take its place.
 This ensures the system is constantly refreshing itself and cannot be captured by a group of actors.

 When committing capital to a pool, LP’s are taking an ownership stake of the pool as a percentage.
 As the price changes and the ratio between the assets changes, the LP’s deposit will remain a percentage of the pool.
 This means that when they withdraw their assets the LP may receive a different ratio of assets but it will be equal to their deposit plus their share of the pool’s earnings.
 The loss of a particular asset due to changes in the price is known as impermanent loss.